Pardon My Scotch: Production notes

+The opera singer Signor Louis Balero Cantino was played by Billy Gilbert, who previously played a dangerous patient in the Three Stooges short Men in Black and would later co-star with close friend and future Stooge Shemp Howard in three B-comedies for Monogram Pictures in the 1940s.
+His character sings a variation on the classic Neapolitan barcarolle Santa Lucia.

 The scene where the Stooges perform while the bagpipes played was featured in the film Daddy Day Care (2003).

 Moe's injury

 During the opening scene where the boys are assembling a door, Moe asks Curly to saw a piece of wood for him.
 Curly lays the wood on top of a wooden table, which Moe happens to be standing on.
 Curly then proceeds to buzzsaw both the wood and table in half, with the table splitting in two.
 However, the table split inward on Moe's half of it, and Moe came crashing down on his left side, breaking three ribs.
 He was able to pull himself up and deliver a double slap to Larry and Curly before collapsing.
 Moe was then rushed to the hospital while production ceased briefly.
 In his 1977 autobiography Moe Howard and the Three Stooges (later published as I Stooged to Conquer), Moe incorrectly identified the film in which this injury occurred as Beer and Pretzels, but otherwise recalled the injury and how it happened correctly.

 The opening scene footage was reused in 1943 at the start of Dizzy Detectives.